hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 distracting enemies with a hail of heavy stones.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 2 3 3 3 1 3 1 6
-Weapons/Armor: Sluggas may be equipped with weapons and armor chosen from the Henchmen equipment list.
+Weapons/Armour: Sluggas may be equipped with weapons and armour chosen from the Henchmen equipment list.
 Special Rules
 Animosity: are subject to the rules for Animosity.
 Sluggas: In the shooting phase, the Sluggas may throw